 EFL - ESL activities and games for teaching how to describe animals

 An ESL lesson plan for teaching beginners how to describe animals using the verb to be.
 This lesson includes a lead-in activity, several group activities, a game and a collection of specially selected ESL resources from around the web.
-If you're an Android user, we recommend you try this lesson out on our TEFL Handbook app.
+If you're an Android or iOS user, we recommend you try this lesson out on our TEFL Handbook app.
 It gives you offline access to all of our materials, perfect for quick reference in the classroom.

 Lead-in activity/board work